alban-read/M1-MICRO-FORTH/M1MicroForth.md

 Prints 10.

 There is a handy accessor for just counting.
-Provided for a, b, c and d.
+Provided only for a, b, c and d.

 ```FORTH
 a++